2026 Kia Carnival Hybrid Review: Most Three-Row SUVs Look Like Expensive Mistakes

 On Sale: Now

-*EPA estimate
+* EPA estimate

-Camouflaging the Minivan in Plain Sight
+Disguising the Minivan in Plain Sight

 When we tested the Carnival in 2024, it looked good, but an update was already on the way.
-We enjoyed the new design last year, and fortunately, nothing has changed for 2026.
+We enjoyed the new design last year, and thankfully, nothing has changed for 2026.
 It still looks much more like a three-row SUV than a traditional minivan, and that matters, whether enthusiasts want to admit it or not.

 Buyers notice this.
 The boxy proportions, sharp front end, black wheels, and strong shoulder line help it avoid the anonymous design that defines too many family vehicles.